IBM/credit-risk-workshop-cpd/workshop/addData/README.md

 ![Select the data you want to import](../.gitbook/assets/images/dv/adddata-select-data-assign.png)

-* In the 'Assign virtual objects' screen, choose your analytics project that you previously from the drop down list.
-If there is a `Submit to catalog` checkbox on the top right, unselect it and finally click the *`Assign`* button to add the data to your project.
+* In the 'Assign virtual objects' screen, choose your analytics project from the drop down list.
+If there is a `Submit to catalog` checkbox on the top right, unselect it and, finally, click the *`Assign`* button to add the data to your project.

 ![Assign the data to a project](../.gitbook/assets/images/dv/adddata-assign-to-project.png)